iterative/dvc.org/static/docs/commands-reference/metrics/index.md

 ## Description

 DVC has the ability to tag a specified output file as a file that contains metrics to track.
-Metrics are usually any project specific numbers - `AUC`, `ROC`, etc. DVC itself does not ascribe any specific meaning for these numbers.
+Metrics are usually any project specific numbers e.g. `AUC`, `ROC`, etc. DVC itself does not ascribe any specific meaning for these numbers.
 Usually these numbers are produced by the model evaluation script and serve as a way to compare and pick the best performing experiment variant.